jhha85/enhancements/keps/sig-node/20190129-hugepages.md

 Managing memory is hard, and unfortunately, there is no one-size fits all solution for all applications.

+At this point, Kubernetes supports pre-allocated huge pages as a node resources.
+To consume huge pages in a container, a certain amount of huge pages should be specified under the `container spec` by using the field `hugepages-<size>`.
+In Kubelet, it supports pod isolation of huge pages so that Kubelet sets the total amount of requested huge pages as limits on the pod level cgroup.
+It may lead to the issue, which is the competition of containers in the same pod to consume huge pages, because there are no limits on container level cgroup so that it is not guaranteed a container to consume huge pages as requested.
+For this reason, it is required to support container isolation of huge pages.

 ### Goals

 This proposal only includes pre-allocated huge pages configured on the node by